-HISTORY: Kendallville’s history dates to 1832 when David Bindle built the city’s first home, a round log cabin on Gold Street off what is now South Main Street.
+HISTORY: David Bindle built the Kendallville's first home, a round log cabin on Gold Street, off what is now South Main Street.
 He followed an Indian trail from Fort Wayne.
 Five years later, a widow with eight children, Frances Dingman, tore down the cabin and built Kendallville’s first wood-frame house on Gold Street.
 Landowner William Mitchell is considered the father of Kendallville for convincing federal authorities to establish a post office in his cabin in Kendallville.
 He was instrumental in laying out the plan for the village.
 William and Mitchell streets in present day Kendallville are named after him.
 Kendallville was incorporated in June 1863, and named after the U.S. Postmaster-General Amos Kendall.
 Records indicate Kendallville was referred to a city for the first time on Oct.
 6, 1866, with the election of Kendallville’s first Mayor; Tim Baker, first clerk A. A. Chapin, and first council consisting of A.B.
 Park, John Emerson, K.B.
 Miller, Moses Jacobs and George Aichele.

-UTILITIES: Kendallville Water Pollution Control Department office and facility, 501 W. Wayne Street; Kendallville Water Department office and plant, 917 E. Diamond St.; waste pickup by Noble County Disposal and National Serv-All; natural gas by NIPSCO.; electrical power by Indiana Michigan Power Co.
+UTILITIES: Kendallville Water Pollution Control Department office and facility is located at 501 W. Wayne Street; Kendallville Water Department office and plant is located at 917 E. Diamond Street; waste pickup is provided by Noble County Disposal and Republic Services.
+Natural gas is serviced by NIPSCO.
+Electrical power is provided by Indiana Michigan Power and Noble County REMC.